scott-trinkle/portfolio-website/content/news/f31-award/index.md

 ---
 title: 'Award: F31 predoctoral fellowship from the NIH'
 date: '2019-06-28T12:00:00.00Z'
-description: 'I have been awarded my own fellowship for my thesis project entitled "A novel multi-modal, multi-scale imaging pipeline for the validation of diffusion MRI of the brain".'
+description: 'I have been awarded a fellowship for my thesis project entitled "A novel multi-modal, multi-scale imaging pipeline for the validation of diffusion MRI of the brain".'
 ---

 It has [just hit the